wjrice/tiltgroup_wrangler/README.md

 Supports Relion 3/3.1/4 and Cryosparc 3/4.

-Requires the following packages: numpy, scipy, scikit-learn, tkinter For cryosparc export, requires pandas, dataset.py library from cryoSPARC.
+Requires the following packages: numpy, scipy, scikit-learn, tkinter, matplotlib For cryosparc export, requires pandas, dataset.py library from cryoSPARC.

 Easiest install: Install eman2 2.91.
 Copy the dataset.py library from the cryosparc directory to the python site packages directory of the eman2 installation. [e.g. /usr/local/eman2-sphire-sparx/lib/python3.7/site-packages/]